What is Rad Jams?

-Youth who come to Rad Magpie camps and jams will have a unique opportunity to jump in and make video games, guided by counselors skilled in their disciplines -- who can teach them everything they need to know about game development as they go!
-Jammers create their own teams, choose their roles, and work together to make a radical game of their own conception.
+Rad Jams is a summer camp for youth 14-18 years old that’s organized and run similarly to game jams.
+Jammers can choose to spend a week or weekend to dive in and make video games, guided by counselors skilled in their disciplines!
+Jammers will create their own teams, choose their roles, and work together to make a distinctive game of their own conception.

-Our intent is not to teach a static curriculum of game development but to provide access to development tools, theory and knowledge.
-Our studio facilitators -- themselves young, diverse developers working in the industry -- will use a “sandbox” approach to creation: Youth will be encouraged to experiment, prototype, and develop skills in the areas that interest them.
+Our intent is not to teach a static curriculum of game development but to provide access to development tools, theory, and knowledge.
+Our studio facilitators will use a “sandbox” approach to creation: Youth will be encouraged to experiment, prototype, and develop skills in the areas that interest them.
 It’s important for everyone to have a space where they can create the things they want to create, express their unique visions, and find power in their own voices.

-Our jams and jam camps are for youth 14-18 years of age who are from diverse demographics, primarily young women, LGBTQ+ and youth of color.
+Our jams and jam camps are for youth 14-18 years of age who are from diverse demographics -- primarily young women, LGBTQ+ youth and youth of color.

 Rad jammers come from demographics that might not otherwise have access or encouragement to pursue game development.
-Our hope is to create access not just to our program but beyond it, to encourage youth to participate in game academies and college programs, on to successful careers.
+Our hope is to not only create this space within our program, but to encourage youth to go on to participate in game academies, college programs, and the games industry at large..

 Most of us working at Rad Magpie have experienced being the only person like us on a team.
-By creating a deliberately diverse opportunity, we are expanding the diverse network and creating a wider, skilled community.
+By creating a deliberately diverse opportunity, we are paving the way towards a more inclusive, creative community.
 It’s good to see people like us, making games for people like us.

 Okay, look.
 Making video games is fun.
 Really, really fun.
 Who doesn’t want to make video games?